Robert Mugabe: Premiership (1980–1987)

-Mugabe's government continued to make regular pronouncements about converting Zimbabwe into a socialist society, but did not take concrete steps in that direction.
+Mugabe's government continued to make regular pronouncements about converting Zimbabwe into a socialist society.
 In contrast to Mugabe's talk of socialism, his government's budgetary policies were conservative, operating within a capitalist framework and emphasising the need for foreign investment.
 In office, Mugabe sought a gradual transformation away from capitalism and tried to build upon existing state institutions.
 From 1980 to 1990, the country's economy grew by an average of 2.7% a year, but this was outstripped by population growth and real income declined.
 The unemployment rate rose, reaching 26% in 1990.
 The government ran a budget deficit year-on-year that averaged at 10% of the country's gross domestic product.
 Under Mugabe's leadership, there was a massive expansion in education and health spending.
 In 1980, Zimbabwe had just 177 secondary schools, by 2000 this number had risen to 1,548.
 During that period, the adult literacy rate rose from 62% to 82%, one of the highest levels in Africa.
-Levels of child immunisation were raised from 25% of the population to 92%.
+Levels of child immunization were raised from 25% of the population to 92%.

 A new leadership elite were formed, who often expressed their newfound status through purchasing large houses and expensive cars, sending their children to private schools, and obtaining farms and businesses.
 To contain their excesses, in 1984 Mugabe drew up a "leadership code" which prohibited any senior figures from obtaining more than one salary or owning over 50-acres of agricultural land.
 There were exceptions, with Mugabe giving permission to General Solomon Mujuru to expand his business empire, resulting in his becoming one of the Zimbabwe's wealthiest people.
 Growing corruption among the socio-economic elite generated resentment among the wider population, much of which was living in poverty.

 ZANU–PF also began establishing its own business empire, founding the M&S Syndicate in 1980 and the Zidoo Holdings in 1981.
 By 1992, the party had fixed assets and businesses worth an estimated Z$500 million (US$75 million).
 In 1980, ZANU–PF used Nigerian funds to set up the Mass Media Trust, through which they bought out a South African company that owned most of Zimbabwe's newspapers.
 The white editors of these newspapers were sacked and replaced by government appointees.
 These media outlets subsequently became a source of the party's propaganda.